tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "TLS 1.3, server CertificateVerify" and for a client signature is "TLS 1.3, client CertificateVerify".
-It is used to provide separation between signatures made in different context, avoiding potential cross-protocol attacks.
+It is used to provide separation between signatures made in different contexts, helping against potential cross-protocol attacks.

 For example, if Hash(Handshake Context + Certificate) was 32 bytes of 01 (this length would make sense for SHA-256), the input to the final